anon4395/reproducible-research_homework/README.md

 ### Questions 1, 2 and 3
 https://github.com/anon4395/logistic_growth
 ### Question 4:
-(i) The 'random walks' code produces an output which plots a randomised path of a point on a two dimensional plane, with the colour corresponding to at which time the point was where (so we can tell the point started at the beginning of the dark blue line side, and ended at the the point at the end of the lighter blue side).
+(i) The 'random walks' code produces an output which plots a randomised path of a point on a two dimensional plane.
+The colour corresponds to the time at which the point was where, so we can tell the point started at the beginning of the dark blue line end, and ended at the the point at the end of the lighter blue line end.
 Each time the *random_walk()* function is executed, a different random path is generated.
 The number within the bracket of this function specifies how long this walk should be, in this case, 500 time units.
 ![Graph of initial random walks output](https://github.com/anon4395/reproducible-research_homework/blob/main/random_walks_plot.png)

 (ii) A random seed is a start point which initialises a psuedorandom number generator.
 When a 'random' number generator algorithm is run in R, its output is not truly random, but rather, it is psuedorandom, being determined by which 'random seed' was used to intialise it.
 If the same seed is used, the same 'random' output will be produced each time the function is executed, making the output reproducible.
 Depending on the algorithm in use, the starting input (the seed) will be used in different ways mathematically, but the same seed in the same algorithm will always produce the same output.
+This means if we specify the seed before producing the *random_walks* simulation, the same output will be produced each time the code is run.

 (iv) Reproducible simulation commit history:
 ![commit history](https://github.com/anon4395/reproducible-research_homework/blob/main/random_walk_commit_history.png)